apache/arrow/site/powered_by.md

 organization name, URL, a list of which Arrow components you are using, and a short description of your use case.

+  * **[Dremio][9]:** A self-service data platform.
+Dremio makes it easy for users to discover, curate, accelerate, and share data from any source.
+    It includes a distributed SQL execution engine based on Apache Arrow.
+    Dremio reads data from any source (RDBMS, HDFS, S3, NoSQL) into Arrow buffers, and provides fast SQL access via ODBC, JDBC, and REST for BI, Python, R, and more (all backed by Apache Arrow).

 [1]: https://www.apache.org/foundation/marks/
 [2]: https://www.apache.org/foundation/marks/faq/